By Nancy Stingle Perkoski, Divorce and Family Law Attorney

 Ultimately, collaborative law asks: what does everyone need to be comfortable after this divorce?
 Through our weekly, bi-weekly or monthly meetings, we will answer that question together with your spouse and the collaborative team that we hand-picked to navigate this difficult process.

-Contact Our Collaborative Divorce Lawyers in Evanston, Chicago, Lake Forest and Oakbrook Terrace
+Contact Our Collaborative Divorce Lawyers in Evanston, Chicago, Lake Forest and Oak Brook

 If you think collaborative divorce may be the right choice for you and your family, the Stern Perkoski Mendez team and I are here to support you throughout the process.
 Request a free consultation online or call us at (847) 767-3868.
-We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.